 Marathon swimmers love to count - laps, strokes, hours and minutes, metres and miles, degrees of temperature, wind speeds, mls of energy drink...
 The details are documented in personal training diaries, public blogs, discussion forums, social media and official swim observer reports, drawing on a combination of quantification technologies including accelerometer-based watches, GPS tracking systems, digital thermometers, meterological devices and websites as well as the real-time pen-and-paper documentation of swims by official observers.
-These processes of self-quantification ostensibly map performance, enabling swimmers to track their own training progress, but this constant quantification can also be seen as a form of identity work orientated to the production of belonging within the marathon swimming social world.
+These processes of self-quantification can also be seen as a form of identity work orientated to the production of belonging within the marathon swimming social world.
 In particular, displays of quantification are used to demonstrate a commitment to the values of marathon swimming and an appropriate level of swimming, as well as positioning geographically dispersed individuals in a status hierarchy.
 Furthermore, specific forms of quantification serve as the verifying mechanism for marathon swims, most of which happen literally out of public sight.
 This paper argues, then, that the multiple processes of self-quantification in marathon swimming are simultaneously informational and social in function; that counting is central to making swimming count.